 So if you have a picture of a beach, you could use alt text and say, Oh this is a beach.

 But you could also say, this is the beach in front of our hotel or this is the beach that we took a photo of when we were doing a chemical cleanup.

 And kind of those intents are very different and people would be searching in different ways in Google Images to find more information there.
 And giving that extra context always makes sense, in my opinion.”

-Google’s ambition for the future is to move toward visual search, which began with a complete redesign of Google Images a few years ago.
+Google’s future vision revolves around advancing visual search, a journey that commenced with the complete overhaul of Google Images a few years ago.